5/6/2025

 Conference Call Operator

 Thank you.
-And our next question comes from the line of Vivek Arita with Bank of America.
+And our next question comes from the line of Vivek Ariya with Bank of America.

 speaker

 Thanks for taking my question.
 For the first one, is exiting 2025 at 30% gross margin still the target?
-And if yes, you know, is that consistent with growing Q3 and Q4 kind of at this, you know, -single-digit rate sequentially or has anything changed in that framework versus have you thought about it on the last earnings fall?
+And if yes, is that consistent with growing Q3 and Q4 kind of at this mid-single-digit rate sequentially, or has anything changed in that framework versus how you thought about it on the last earnings call?

 speaker